infranodus/n8n-infranodus-workflow-templates/README.md

 You will need an [InfraNodus account](https://infranodus.com/use-case/ai-knowledge-graphs) and the [InfraNodus API key](https://inranodus.com/api-access) to use the InfraNodus HTTP request nodes in these templates.

 ![https://support.noduslabs.com/hc/article_attachments/20174232165916](https://support.noduslabs.com/hc/article_attachments/20174232165916)

+## License

+All the workflows are MIT license.
+You can use them for free without restrictions for personal and commercial purposes.